MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

     console.log (bio)

 What happens is that it finds a prototype property that links to the shared set of methods on the constructor function.
 So we move up the prototype chain to get the method.
 If it's not there either, it's undefined.
 So it first looks in the instance, then moves up the chain untill it finds it or gets undefined.

+But how come we can access methods on primitives like string, number and booleans?
+Thats because when we attach a method to them, they get converted to an object!
+They have an object wrapper.

+**Object wrapper:** We can access methods on primitives like string, number and booleans.
+Thats because when we attach a method to them, they get converted to an object!
+They have an object wrapper.

 **Object oriented programming:** Objects, as we know, is used to model real life things, like a car, a person, a todo list, a note taking list and so on.
 Object oriented programming is based on these objects and is focused on code reusability.